-All students living in on-campus housing (Ashley Hall, Colter Hall, Lewis and Clark Hall, Simpson Hall,

-Trapper Village Main Apartments and Trapper Village West Apartments) must identify and provide confidential contact information.
-Students must register this confidential contact information at the beginning of each semester by completing the Emergency Notification Card when checking in to your assigned residence hall or apartment.
+All students living in on-campus housing (Ashley Hall, Colter Hall, Lewis and Clark Hall, Simpson Hall, Trapper Village Main Apartments and Trapper Village West Apartments) must identify and provide confidential contact information.
+Students must register this confidential contact information at the beginning of each semester by completing the Emergency Notification Card when checking their assigned residence hall or apartment.
 This policy will also be available online by going to the Student Handbook.
 Each student will be responsible for keeping the confidential contact information updated and current.
-A student living in on-campus housing will not be considered missing if they have provided information about their intended whereabouts.
-A student living in on campus housing will not be considered missing if they are gone during recognized College holidays and/or breaks.
+A student living in on-campus housing will not be considered missing if they are gone during recognized College holidays and/or breaks.
 The security of the contact information will be maintained by the Residence Life Office and may be shared with local law enforcement if requested.